superduper-io/superduper/docs/content/tutorials/rag.md

 # Basic RAG tutorial

 :::info
-In this tutorial we show you how to do retrieval augmented generation (RAG) with `superduper`.
+In this tutorial we show you how to do retrieval augmented generation (RAG) with `uperduper`.
 Note that this is just an example of the flexibility and power which `superduper` gives to developers. `superduper` is about much more than RAG and LLMs.
 :::